How to Slay Vampire Energy In Your Home & Save Money

 How To Save Energy & Money

 To get on top of vampire energy, it’s thankfully not as complex as slaying Dracula.
 And you’ll be pleased to hear that there are much less extreme ways to save energy than driving a stake through your television set!
+Simply switching off appliances at the wall when you’re not using them is enough to save energy, and stop draining power, with very little effort.

-With energy bills so high at the moment, saving energy with one simple flick of the switch is something we can all get behind.
+With energy bills still high at the moment, saving energy with one simple flick of the switch is something we can all get behind.
 After all, energy-saving tips don’t come much easier than this!

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.